 A ring is, by far, the most popular piece of jewelry.
 The tradition of exchanging finger rings dates back over 6,000 years ago, clearly indicating that the tradition withstands the test of time.
-Turning ashes into rings rests on this tradition of using rings as a way to remember someone.
+Turning ashes into cremation rings rests on this tradition of using rings as a way to remember someone.

 Today a ring might also be one of the biggest and most cherished jewelry investments you’ll make in your life.
-We’ve taken painstaking care to educate you on your quest to discovering the perfect memorial diamond ring.
+We’ve taken painstaking care to educate you on your quest to discovering the perfect cremation diamond ring.
 We’ve gathered information to help you find the keepsake ring which helps you preserve the cherished memory of your loved one.

 A brief peek into world history will tell you that rings- made from shells, stones, and even bones- survives and predates prehistoric times.
 To the Ancients, a ring was a symbol of love and power.
 It was rare, spiritual and magical.
 The knowledge of metals and gemstones (gold and diamond in particular) were an integral part of spiritual and social ascension to our ancestors.